lightning/bolts/03-transactions.md

 A node:
   - if the resulting fee rate is too low:
     - MAY fail the channel.

+## Dust Limits

+The `dust_limit_satoshis` parameter is used to configure the threshold below which nodes will not produce on-chain transaction outputs.

+There is no consensus rule in Bitcoin that makes outputs below dust thresholds invalid or unspendable, but policy rules in popular implementations will prevent relaying transactions that contain such outputs.

+Bitcoin Core defines the following dust thresholds:

+- pay to pubkey hash (p2pkh): 546 satoshis
+- pay to script hash (p2sh): 540 satoshis
+- pay to witness pubkey hash (p2wpkh): 294 satoshis
+- pay to witness script hash (p2wsh): 330 satoshis
+- unknown segwit versions: 354 satoshis

+The rationale of this calculation (implemented [here](https://github.com/bitcoin/bitcoin/blob/0.21/src/policy/policy.cpp)) is explained in the following sections.

+In all these sections, the calculations are done with a feerate of 3000 sat/kB as per Bitcoin Core's implementation.

+### Pay to pubkey hash (p2pkh)

+A p2pkh output is 34 bytes:

+- 8 bytes for the output amount
+- 1 byte for the script length
+- 25 bytes for the script (`OP_DUP` `OP_HASH160` `20` 20-bytes `OP_EQUALVERIFY` `OP_CHECKSIG`)

+A p2pkh input is at least 148 bytes:

+- 36 bytes for the previous output (32 bytes hash + 4 bytes index)
+- 1 byte for the script sig length
+- 4 bytes for the sequence
+- 107 bytes for the script sig:
+  - 1 byte for the items count
+  - 1 byte for the signature length
+  - 71 bytes for the signature
+  - 1 byte for the public key length
+  - 33 bytes for the public key

+The p2pkh dust threshold is then `(34 + 148) * 3000 / 1000 = 546 satoshis`

+### Pay to script hash (p2sh)

+A p2sh output is 32 bytes:

+- 8 bytes for the output amount
+- 1 byte for the script length
+- 23 bytes for the script (`OP_HASH160` `20` 20-bytes `OP_EQUAL`)

+A p2sh input doesn't have a fixed size, since it depends on the underlying script, so we use 148 bytes as a lower bound.

+The p2sh dust threshold is then `(32 + 148) * 3000 / 1000 = 540 satoshis`

+### Pay to witness pubkey hash (p2wpkh)

+A p2wpkh output is 31 bytes:

+- 8 bytes for the output amount
+- 1 byte for the script length
+- 22 bytes for the script (`OP_0` `20` 20-bytes)

+A p2wpkh input is at least 67 bytes (depending on the signature length):

+- 36 bytes for the previous output (32 bytes hash + 4 bytes index)
+- 1 byte for the script sig length
+- 4 bytes for the sequence
+- 26 bytes for the witness (with the 75% segwit discount applied):
+  - 1 byte for the items count
+  - 1 byte for the signature length
+  - 71 bytes for the signature
+  - 1 byte for the public key length
+  - 33 bytes for the public key

+The p2wpkh dust threshold is then `(31 + 67) * 3000 / 1000 = 294 satoshis`

+### Pay to witness script hash (p2wsh)

+A p2wsh output is 43 bytes:

+- 8 bytes for the output amount
+- 1 byte for the script length
+- 34 bytes for the script (`OP_0` `32` 32-bytes)

+A p2wsh input doesn't have a fixed size, since it depends on the underlying script, so we use 67 bytes as a lower bound.

+The p2wsh dust threshold is then `(43 + 67) * 3000 / 1000 = 330 satoshis`

+### Unknown segwit versions

+Unknown segwit outputs are at most 51 bytes:

+- 8 bytes for the output amount
+- 1 byte for the script length
+- 42 bytes for the script (`OP_1` through `OP_16` inclusive, followed by a single push of 2 to 40 bytes)

+The input doesn't have a fixed size, since it depends on the underlying script, so we use 67 bytes as a lower bound.

+The unknown segwit version dust threshold is then `(51 + 67) * 3000 / 1000 = 354 satoshis`

 ## Commitment Transaction Construction